jbbees/Fintech_BC_21/10_Time_Series_Yen_Futures/Part_1_Forecasting_Yen_Futures_Walkthrough.md

 The Hodrick-Prescott filter is a function we use to decompose a time-series dataset into trending and noise components.
 This is why we imported the `statsmodels` module.

-We declare trend/noise variables.
+1. Declare trend/noise variables.
 We only to decompose based on the *Settle* column-only of the original data.

 <pre><code>settle_noise, settle_trend = sm.tsa.filters.hpfilter(yen_futures['Settle'])</code></pre>

-Create a new dataframe.
+2. Create a new dataframe.
 Add-in columns for the *noise* and *trend* values.
 <pre><code>decomposed_yen_settle_prices = pd.DataFrame(yen_futures['Settle'])
 decomposed_yen_settle_prices['noise'] = settle_noise
 decomposed_yen_settle_prices['trend'] = settle_trend